 But it’s my view; you can sand the inside edge with sandpaper and use your hand.
 It will take some more time but can give you better finishing.
 This inside edge is not visible, so that you may give light sanding.
 First, you have to pay attention to the outer side of this kind of furniture.

 - Using the wrong tool: It is imperative to gather proper knowledge about the merits and demerits of all the power tools related to a sanding job.
 For example- a belt sander is not suitable for final finishing but good for spot removing and other finishing tasks.
 On the other hand, a palm sander is ideal for an all-around sanding tool but not best for the core sanding.
-You can see the random orbital sander is a usually better option for removing mill marks and other defects.
+You can see the random orbital sander is usually a better option for removing mill marks and other defects.
 It is also the right choice for the edge of the joining of two boards.

 - Sanding through the veneer: With other mistakes sanding through the veneer of plywood is the ending result.
 But it’s a common problem for all woodworking projects.
-This mistake usually saw when anyone is trying to level an edging strip.
+This mistake is usually seen when anyone is trying to level an edging strip.
 And at the same time, the plywood will sand where the edging strip is so slightly below the surface of the plywood.
 The solution is to do better sanding applying the edging but needs to avoid working with the sander when sanding near the edges.

 - Not removing sanding dust: Try to remove the sanding dust frequently.
 Otherwise, the sandpaper will get a clog, and at the same time, the surface will partially conceal.
 And this dust also pollutes the entire environment and creates injury.

 - Sanding against the grain: It is said that never try to sand against the grain.
 But sometimes, we have to sand against the grain.
 So depending on the situation, we make our decision in which direction we can sand.
-When we need to remove stock faster, and other finishing work is done, we can sand against the grain.
-To get an excellent result where two pieces meet together or the joint area, you can use a random orbital sander against grain direction.
+When we need to remove stock faster and other finishing work is done, we can sand against the grain.
+To get an excellent result where two pieces meet together or the common area, you can use a random orbital sander against grain direction.

 - Not changing sandpaper often enough: Listen carefully, don’t forget to change the sandpaper when it needs to change.
-When you realize that the sandpaper lost its effectiveness, you must change it.
+When you realize that the sandpaper has lost its effectiveness, you must change it.
 If you don’t change the sandpaper frequently, the sander gets jam and takes longer than its usual time.
-You can feel the sandpapers grit, and I think you can understand the difference between the new one and the old one.
+You can feel the sandpaper’s grit, and I think you can understand the difference between the new one and the old one.
 So, don’t be lazy to change the sandpaper to get excellent performance.

 - Don’t tilt your sander: When we see some deep scratches, high spots, or burn marks, naturally, we want to remove it faster with the sandpaper.
 But don’t try to slope your sander.
 Random orbital sander has the quality to do one thing; it can make a flat plane surface uniformly smooth.